Best time to visit Malaysia

 The months between March and October are considered the best time to visit the country.
 This period is characterised by mostly dry weather and clear skies.
 In addition to that, during these months most of the country experiences a slight drop in humidity levels, which can make sightseeing and outdoor activities more comfortable.

-If your travel plans include the islands on Malaysia’s west coast, consider booking a trip during the first two months of the year.
+If your travel plans include the islands on Malaysia’s west coast, consider reservation a trip during the first two months of the year.
 This is the best time to visit Langkawi and Penang without having to worry about weather-related travel problems.

 Another thing you’ll need to consider when deciding what’s the best time to visit Malaysia is haze and pollution due to slash-and-burn farming.
 This happens every year to some degree or another, and low air quality can interfere with outdoor activities.
 The haze tends to be worse in Borneo and areas close to Indonesia.
 There are no fixed dates, since some years air pollution peaks early in the year, whereas other it’s worse in late summer.